The Late Late Show with James Corden: Production

 The show also uses an interview format similar to that of the British talk show The Graham Norton Show, in which all of the night's guests appear on stage simultaneously.
 Guests do not walk on stage from the wings but emerge from the back of the studio and walk through the audience rows.
 As is more typical in British talk shows, the host sits to the left of the guests, a reversal of the traditional American layout.
-Corden also does not sit behind a desk, unlike other late night hosts, but in a swivel chair.
+Corden also does not sit behind a desk, unlike other late-night hosts, but in a swivel chair.

 On March 14, 2020, the show suspended production because of the COVID-19 pandemic.
 From March 30, 2020, the show resumed production with Corden hosting from inside his garage and communicating with his band and guests via Zoom video link.
 Corden returned to a reworked studio without a guest couch or live audience on August 10, 2020.
 However, from September 14, 2020, Corden resumed hosting via Zoom link from inside his house while self-isolating as a precaution after coming into contact with someone who tested positive for COVID-19, while the band and crew continued filming from inside the studio.
 Corden returned to the studio from September 21, 2020, after finishing his self-quarantine.
-As lockdown measures in Los Angeles became stricter amongst rising COVID-19 cases, Corden returned to his garage on January 4, 2021, to host the show and communicate with his band and guests via video link.
-Corden again returned to the studio on January 25, after California's stay-at-home order was again lifted.
+Per recommendations by the Los Angeles County Department of Public Health, the program temporarily returned to an at-home format on January 4, 2021.

-On April 28, 2022, it was announced that Corden extended his contract to mid-2023, after which he would be leaving.
-It is expected to be several months earlier than the previously reported August expiration.
+On April 28, 2022, it was announced that Corden had extended his contract to mid-2023, after which he would leave the show.
+It was expected to be several months earlier than the previously reported August expiration.
+In February 2023, it was announced that the series would conclude on April 27, 2023.
+That month, it was reported that CBS was planning to discontinue the Late Late Show franchise after 28 years in favor of cheaper formats, and had settled on a revival of @midnight—a comedy panel show that had previously aired on sibling network Comedy Central—as a future replacement for the program.

+In November 2023, CBS officially announced After Midnight, hosted by stand-up comedian Taylor Tomlinson that premiered on the network on January 16, 2024.
+However, the show's run was short-lived, and with Tomlinson returning her focus on their standup career full-time, CBS canceled After Midnight one year later in March 2025 after its 2nd season, with its final episode airing on June 12th.